usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 Echoes HTML [&lt;pre>](#pre-preformatted-text).

 ### &lt;ol> Ordered List

-### &lt;li> List item
+Appears with numbering in ordinal position

+##### remarks

+Although this echoes HTML [&lt;ol>](#ol-ordered-list), renditional aspects of this element are not offered by OSCAL.
+How numbering of lists are to be numbered is left to implementations; it is likely that specific control catalogs will have their own schemes.

+At present there is no support for "continued lists" as we have not seen any in documents in scope for analysis.

 ### &lt;ul> Unordered list

+A series of items kept in order but without indicators of sequence, likely bulleted

 ##### remarks

 As in HTML, "unordered" does not indicate that the order of contained list items is not respected, only that they are not displayed with any notation indicating their order: that is, bullets, not numbers.

+Note that when sequences or lists appear, it may be as common in OSCAL to list (and control) them as sequences of properties or paragraphs, perhaps grouped in parts or subcontrols.
+This is very much a display element, convenient when what we have is really prose, not highly organized or "semantic".

+### &lt;li> List item

+An item demarcated with bullet or numerator

 ### &lt;em> Emphasis